reproto/reproto-vscode/README.md

  * `REPROTO_HOME` is defined, and contains `bin/reproto`.
  * The `reproto.executable` user options points to a working executable.

-Note: you can reload the extension by reloading the Windows.
+Note: you can reload the extension by reloading the vscode window.

 ## License